 To enable identity conditioning, we organize the inputs into a $1 \times 2$ image grid, each with a resolution of $512 \times 512$, resulting in a composite input image of size $512 \times 1024$.
 The left half contains the noisy latent of the target object, and the right half contains the reference object image $id$, sampled from the same VNE cluster as the input image.
 This spatial layout allows self-attention layers in the UNet to propagate identity features across the two halves.
 The model computes the loss only over the left half, ensuring that denoising is focused exclusively on the target region.

 In addition, we provide the model with a background image $bg$, in which the object region is masked with gray pixels, and a binary mask $m$ that specifies the object's target location.
 These inputs are placed only in the left half of the grid; the right half is filled with zeros.
 All inputs are concatenated along the channel axis.
 For the reference image $id$, we always mask out the background to avoid scene leakage and ensure that identity conditioning is purely object-focused (see \cref{fig:overview}).
 The text prompt $p$ is encoded using a text encoder and injected into the UNet through cross-attention layers.
 To support object reshaping, we randomly alternate between using precise segmentation masks and coarse bounding-box masks for $bg$ and $m$ during training.
-This encourages the model to generalize across varying mask granularities and enables reshaping where the precise mask of the target shape is unknown (as it will differ from that of the input object).
+This encourages generalization across mask granularities and enables reshaping when the target mask is unknown (as it will differ from that of the input object).